 I know all too well how easy it is to fantasize about a different kind of existence when your daily routine has becoming utterly boring or loathsome.
 It’s even worse when you don’t particularly care for your job, your partner, your climate, or any other aspect of life that’s damn near impossible to avoid and would take more than a little courage and effort to transform.

 Still.
 I cannot stress enough that island life is anything but a permanent vacation.

-Easily the biggest impediment to business success in the Virgin Islands is the outrageous utility bills.
-We pay roughly 300% over the stateside average for service that fails regularly, and even when operating, manages to surge high enough to fry electronic equipment.
+Easily the biggest impediment to business success in the tropics is the outrageous utility bills.
+In the VI, we pay roughly 300% over the stateside average for service that fails regularly, and even when operating, manages to surge high enough to fry electronic equipment.
 Does the utility company offer any assistance replacing your dead freezer or computer after one of their destructive power spikes?
-That would be a resounding no. This is the main reason everything is so expensive in the USVI.
+That would be a resounding no. This is the main reason everything is so expensive here.
 It’s a foundational problem that affects EVERYTHING.